kubewarden/docs/docs/operator-manual/verification-config.md

 - `allOf`: All verification info listed here must be satisfied for accepting a container image as signed.
-- `anyOf`: At least `anyOf.minimumMatches` of all info listed here must be satisfied, for accepting a container image as signed.
+- `anyOf`: At least `anyOf.minimumMatches` of all info listed here must be satisfied for accepting a container image as signed.

 These 2 root keys accept an array of keys `kind`. `kind` can be:
 - `pubKey`: for signatures performed with traditional public/private key